‘The Bold And The Beautiful’ Spoilers: Coco Spy Necklace Wrecks Lives?

-The Bold and The Beautiful spoilers tease the spy necklace Coco Spectra (Courtney Grosbeck) will soon wear to her internship at Forrester Creations has the potential to wreck many lives on B&B. Poor Coco has no idea she’s spying for Spectra Fashions on The Bold and The Beautiful.
+The Bold and The Beautiful spoilers tease that the spy necklace Coco Spectra (Courtney Grosbeck) will soon wear to her internship at Forrester Creations has the potential to wreck many lives on B&B. Poor Coco has no idea she’s spying for Spectra Fashions on The Bold and The Beautiful.
 Who will be hurt as a result?

 Two New Romances Shattered?